sjbennett123/polarlarp/content/rules/rulebook.md

 *With mystic force I bind you.*

 ```
-Celestial:Yes   :: Scroll: Yes
+Celestial:Yes   ,Scroll: Yes
-Earth: Yes      :: Potion No
+Earth: Yes      ,Potion: No
+Manifold: No
-Manifold: No    :: Duration: line of sight
+Duration: line of sight
 ```

 This spell snares the victim’s arms, binding them straight to its sides.
 The victim may talk freely, but may not use any game skills requiring use of the arms, including using a weapon or shield, casting a spell, or activating a gas globe.
 The victim may walk, run, or leave the combat area as desired.
 This spell does not prevent the victim from being searched or being given a Killing Blow, although a moving victim is unlikely to allow either action.